pseehafer/DS150Final/Project Proposal.md

 # Project Idea: Video Game Sales and Price analysis
-## Proposed by: Gavin Sorensen, Your name, Your name
+## Proposed by: Gavin Sorensen, Parker Seehafer, Noah Sutherland

 ## What question will you answer?
 Are there any patterns to video game sales?
 For example the price of video games on average over time, price of games in different countries - discount applied to these countries versus US prices, average price of games on different consoles, genre and release date.